remykarem/remykarem.github.io/books-src/networking-book/src/osi-layer-6/overview.md

 aka Translation Layer

 This layer is responsible for converting the data.
+"Converting" here usually means **encryption**.

+This layer helps with establishing a secure channel.

 TLS vs. SSH: